feeef/lidenbrock/README.md

 3. Add -ObjC and -all_load to Other Link Flags in your project
 4. You can now import the framework within your code :

+#### Code
     #import <Lidenbrock/Lidenbrock.h>

 Using Lidenbrock
 ========

-Lidenbrock only uses one Managed Object Context defined (by default when you create a Core Data project) as <b>[YourAppDelegate managedObjectContext]</b>, so make sure this is your Context.
+Lidenbrock only uses one Managed Object Context defined (by default when you create a Core Data project) as <code>YourAppDelegate.managedObjectContext</code>, so make sure this is your Context.

-### Load from JSON

 Let's assume the following DB Model (as your .xcdatamodel).
 All Models are generated as NSManagedObject classes in your source code :